Organizational Voice, Language & Messaging Strategy

 Your voice is drifting

-As people come and go and AI tools become part of the workflow, your organization's voice can quietly stop belonging to you.
+As people come and go and AI tools enter the workflow, your organization's voice can quietly stop belonging to you.
 That drift is fixable.

 Every engagement is different.
 Here's what I bring.

-I take on full-scale projects, pitch in on specific efforts, or work alongside your team over time.
+I take on full-scale projects, contribute to specific efforts, or work alongside your team over time.

 Core Voice & Messaging